Back

 1. Don’t send just a business plan

-150 boring sheets of paper or just an email containing your plans is the worst thing you can send to investors.
-It doesn’t matter how interesting and useful your app is — without a good presentation you won’t succeed.
-Make a short summary of the business plan with bullets, lists and pictures.
-10-15 good-structured slides are enough to convey the idea of your MVP.
-To make the long story short, don’t make the angel bored.
+One hundred fifty boring sheets of paper or just an email containing your plans is the worst thing you can send to investors.
+It doesn’t matter how interesting and useful your app is — without a good presentation, you won’t succeed.
+Make a summary of the business plan with bullets, lists, and pictures.
+Ten to fifteen good-structured slides are enough to convey the idea of your MVP.
+To make the long story short, don’t bore the angel.

 2. Show teamwork